Room 210, Wilfred Brown Building

 Twitter: @whydoitweet, Google Scholar: Derek Groen

-I am currently a Lecturer in Simulation and Modelling at Brunel University London.
-I'm also an Emeritus Fellow for the EPSRC-funded 2020 Science Network, a Fellow of the Software Sustainability Institute, and a Visiting Lecturer at the Centre for Computational Science at University College London.
+I am a Lecturer in Simulation and Modelling at Brunel University London.
+I'm also a Visiting Lecturer at the Centre for Computational Science at University College London, a Chair of the Multiscale Modelling and Simulation Workshop, and a Fellow of the Software Sustainability Institute.
+I am PI for Brunel in several EU-funded research projects, including VECMA and ComPat.

 Mar 2017: Our Science Hackathon projects received coverage in the CERN news.